synergy2411/sept22-js/training_ref.md

 - Array can hold any data type
 - One value in Array() constructor, treated as size of the array
 - More than one value in Array() constructor, treated as elements in the array.

+# JavaScript Engine run in two phases -

+1. Creation Phase : JS Engine allocates the memory to the variables and functions

+2. Execution Phase : executes the programs i.e assignments, return statements etc

+## Functions -

+- Function Syntax -
+  : creates hot-spot in memory and hence return the values without compiling : Can be called before they are declared

+- Function Expression -
+  : always re-compiled before returning the result

+- Arrow Function - args_list => fn_body
+  : Two flavours > with curly braces - {} > without curly braces - only one line

+  : Limitations - > Can't call them with 'new' operator > Can't access 'arguments' keyword > Don't have their own 'this' keyword

+- Higher Order Function - receives other functions as parameters

+- Callbacks - sent as a parameter to other functions (HOF)
+  - error first, callback last

+# When we go for nested function, we loose the reference of 'this' keyword

+# Iterators and generators